AmjaadXX/Text-Generation-Experiment/README.md

 - Choose a decoding strategy
 - Generate and view outputs in real time

-##  Goal

-To better understand how decoding strategies influence language model behavior and output quality.

 ##  Technologies Used

 - Python
 - Hugging Face Transformers
 - Gradio

-## 📌 Author

-Built as a small AI experimentation project to explore NLP generation behavior.